Australian Capital Territory: Education

 Almost all educational institutions in the territory are located within Canberra.
 The territory government ("public" sector) school system is mostly divided into Pre-School, Primary School (K-6), High School (7–10) and College (11–12).
 Many private sector high schools include years 11 and 12 and are referred to as colleges.
 Children are required to attend school until they turn 17 under the territory government's "Learn or Earn" policy.

-In February 2004 there were 140 public and non-governmental schools in the territory; 96 operated by the government and 44 independently.
-In 2005, there were 60,275 students in the territory school system.
-59.3% of the students were enrolled in government schools with the remaining 40.7% in non-government schools.
-There were 30,995 students in primary school, 19,211 in high school, 9,429 in college and a further 340 in special schools.
+In February 2005 there were 140 public and non-governmental schools in the territory; 96 operated by the government and 44 independently.
+In 2025, there were 83,259 students in the territory school system.
+60.2% of the students were enrolled in government schools with the remaining 39.8% in non-government schools.
+There were 46,518 students in primary school, 24,816 in high school and 11,925 in college.

 As of May 2004, 30% of people in the territory aged 15–64 had a level of educational attainment equal to at least a bachelor's degree, significantly higher than the national average of 19%.
 The two main tertiary institutions are the Australian National University (ANU) in Acton and the University of Canberra (UC) in Bruce.
 There are also two religious university campuses in Canberra: Signadou is a campus of the Australian Catholic University and St Mark's Theological College is a campus of Charles Sturt University.
 Tertiary level vocational education is also available through the multi-campus Canberra Institute of Technology (CIT).

 The Australian Defence Force Academy (ADFA) and the Royal Military College, Duntroon (RMC) are in the suburb of Campbell in Canberra's inner northeast.
 ADFA teaches military undergraduates and postgraduates and is officially a campus of the University of New South Wales while Duntroon provides Australian Army Officer training.

 The Academy of Interactive Entertainment (AIE) offers courses in computer game development and 3D animation.